About Ted

 Press & Media

-Ted C. Fishman is available for interviews, commentary, and speaking engagements on topics including concrete and the built environment, global demographics and aging, China's economic influence, and the intersection of economics and everyday life.
+Ted C. Fishman is available for interviews, commentary, and speaking engagements on topics including concrete and the built environment, climate, global demographics and aging, China's economic influence, the rise of Southeast Asia, and the intersection of economics and everyday life.

 For press inquiries, interview requests, or speaking opportunities, please reach out directly.